Polymer Clay Christmas Village

 Start by kneading a small piece of polymer clay.
 It’s best to work on a piece of parchment paper, because the colour from the clay tends to leave residue on a work surface and transfer to the next colour you work on.
 Take care to make sure your hands and tools are clean when you switch colours too.

-Details
+Adding Details

-To add the details of the windows and doors use the end of a match stick.
+To add the details of the windows and doors use the end of a matchstick.
 One small square for a window, or four small squares together, or a line of three.

 For the round window, use the end of a lollipop stick.

-To make the doors, use the side of a match stick.
+To make the doors, use the side of a matchstick.
 Or two together for double doors.

-To make the rounded door, use a lollipop stick to make the round top, and the match stick to make the straight section.
+To make the rounded door, use a lollipop stick to make the round top, and the matchstick to make the straight section.

 To make the trees, I used some green polymer and rolled it into a cone shape.
 On one I added a line detail with the straight side of a knife.
 Another was formed with three cone pieces stuck together.

-After they cool they’re ready to enjoy.
+After they cool they're ready to set up into a village.

-More Christmas Craft Inspiration
+Seasonal Simplicity Christmas Craft Inspiration

 Today I’m joining some of my talented blogging friends for our first Christmas Seasonal Simplicity post of the year.
 We’re all sharing our holiday DIY or craft projects with you today!
 Be sure to check out these fabulous ideas by clicking on the links below each image.